-Appendix 3.5 g-Eclipse Contact: contact@g-eclipse.eu

-Date: October 15th, 2007 (Updated 26 June 2008)
+Appendix 3.5 g-Eclipse Contact: contact@g-eclipse.eu Date: October 15th, 2007

 The g-Eclipse project (www.eclipse.org/geclipse) aims to build an integrated workbench framework to access the power of existing Grid infrastructures.
 The framework is built on top of the reliable eco-system of the Eclipse community to enable a sustainable development.
 The framework will provide tools to customize Grid users' applications, to manage Grid resources and to support the development cycle of new Grid applications.
-The g-Eclipse framework will be middleware agnostic and its architecture is designed to extend it for many different Grid middlewares (such as gLite, UNICORE, Globus toolkit).
-Implementation started with the gLite middleware, and followed with the support of the GRIA middleware and also the Amazon Web Services (AWS).
+The g-Eclipse framework will be middleware agnostic and its architecture is designed to extend it for many different Grid middlewares (such as gLite, UNICORE, Globus toolkit), starting with implementations for the gLite middleware.